 All American Games

 All American Games, parent company of Football University (FBU), is a sports management and marketing company based in Rockaway, New Jersey, that produces and manages many of the nation’s premiere high school and youth sporting events.
-All American Games’ properties include the U.S. Army All-American Bowl, U.S. Army National Combine, U.S. Army All-American Marching Band, Football University, FBU National Championship, Eastbay Youth All-American Bowl, the TOP GUN All-Star Camp, and the All-American Baseball Game, to name a few.
-In 2009, All American Games ventured into sports-television production with a new sports-reality television show called “The Ride.”
-The show was a tremendous success, garnering coverage in almost 80 million homes and generating acclaim from both viewers and the nationwide media.
+All American Games’ properties include the U.S. Army All-American Bowl, U.S. Army National Combine, U.S. Army All-American Marching Band, Football University, FBU National Championship, Eastbay Youth All-American Bowl, the TOP GUN All-Star Camp and the All-American Baseball Game, to name a few.
+In 2009, All American Games ventured into sports-television production with a sports-reality television show called “The Ride.”

 The Company and its properties have been covered by many media outlets, including The Wall Street Journal, New York Times, FOX News, CNN, Sports Illustrated, Sports Business Journal, MTV and many more.
 In May 2008, The Wall Street Journal featured All American Games (at the time SportsLink) in a front-page story that proclaimed: “Rush to the NFL: These guys screen the pros of tomorrow.”